 Megan sits on a number of governance boards for research organisations including the CRC for Wound Management Innovation, and the Deeble Institute for Health Policy Research.
 Megan’s health communications training includes a residency with the world renowned Mayo Clinic.
 Over the past 10 years she has played a role in obtaining more than 50 internationally and nationally competitive grants for the teams she has managed.

 Associate Professor Morton is a health economist at the NHMRC Clinical Trials Centre, University of Sydney and leader in the economic evaluation of treatments in cancer and chronic kidney disease.
 She has a MScMed (Clin Epi)(Hons) and a PhD in Health Economics from the University of Sydney, and her research program focuses on the incorporation of patient-centred and economic outcomes into clinical trials that facilitate policy decision making on the basis of cost-effectiveness.
 She currently leads economic evaluations for 11 trials including diagnostic test evaluation, interventions in genomic information provision, surgery, and advance care planning.
-Her methodological research interests include preference elicitation using discrete choice experiments and value of information analysis.
-Since 2011, A/Prof Morton has published over 65 research articles in high impact medical journals and been awarded $9.1M in research funding.
+Her methodological research interests include patient reported outcomes for health system valuation, preference elicitation using discrete choice experiments, and value of information analysis.
+Since 2013, A/Prof Morton has published over 85 research articles in high impact medical and health services research journals and been awarded $32M in competitive research funding from NHMRC, Cancer Australia, DoH and the EU